gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Numerics/README.md

 ### Log2 Method

-Calculates the integer base 2 logarithm of a specified number.
+`BitOperations.Log2` method calculates the integer base 2 logarithm of a specified number.
 `Log2(0)` returns an undefined value since such operation is undefined.

 The behavior corresponds to `BSR` instruction from Intel x86 instruction set.

 ### PopCount Method

-Calculates the bit population count for a specified value.
+`BitOperations.PopCount` method calculates the bit population count for a specified value.
 The result corresponds to the number of bits set to `1`.

 The behavior corresponds to `POPCNT` instruction from Intel x86 instruction set.

 ### RotateLeft Method

-Rotates the specified value left by the specified number of bits.
+`BitOperations.RotateLeft` method rotates the specified value left by the specified number of bits.

 The behavior corresponds to `ROL` instruction from Intel x86 instruction set.

 ### RotateRight Method

-Rotates the specified value right by the specified number of bits.
+`BitOperations.RotateRight` method rotates the specified value right by the specified number of bits.

 The behavior corresponds to `ROR` instruction from Intel x86 instruction set.